HealthCare.gov is Open for Business

 Value for Your Premium Dollar: Thanks to the Affordable Care Act’s 80/20 rule, if insurance companies don’t spend at least 80 percent of your premium dollar on medical care and quality improvements rather than advertising, overhead and bonuses for executives, they will have to provide you a rebate.
-The first rebates will be made in the summer of 2012.
+Consumers have already received nearly $2 billion in rebates.

-Stopping Unreasonable Rate Increases: In every State and for the first time ever, insurance companies are required to publicly justify their actions if they want to raise rates by 10 percent or more.
+Strengthening Review of Rate Increases: In every state, insurance companies are required to publicly justify their actions if they want to raise rates by 10 percent or more.

 The health care law builds on what works in our health care system.
 And it fixes what’s broken by providing you with more health insurance choices and better access to care.

 Free Prevention Benefits: Insurers are now required to cover a number of recommended preventive services, such as cancer, diabetes and blood pressure screenings, without additional cost sharing such as copays or deductibles.
-Already, 54 million Americans with private health coverage have gotten better preventive services coverage as a result.
+137 million Americans with private health coverage have gotten better preventive services coverage as a result.